 The Sustainability Grant Fund is open for applications!
 Originally created in 2009 by a student vote, this fund has supported the development of the Linfield Community Garden, the Linfield Bike Co-op, a sustainable bike structure and a composting program on campus.
 For more information about the fund and how to apply, please visit the Sustainability Grant Fund page.

-In 2009, the student sustainability group Greenfield partnered with the local municipallity McMinnville Water & Light to develop the "Light Up McMinnville" campaign.
-The project raises $2 for each CFL bulb directly installed in the community.
-Students have installed over 3,000 light bulbs in the community raising over $6,000 for solar panels, saving McMinnville over 150,000 watts of power.
+In 2009, the student sustainability group Greenfield partnered with the local municipality McMinnville Water & Light to develop the "Light Up McMinnville" campaign.
+The project raised $2 for each CFL bulb directly installed in the community.
+Students installed over 3,000 light bulbs in the community raising over $6,000 for solar panels, saving McMinnville over 150,000 watts of power.

 T.J.
 Day Hall at Linfield College recently received a LEED Gold certification for sustainable building practices, awarded by the U.S. Green Building Council (USGBC).
 The historic building on the school’s McMinnville Campus underwent a $10 million green restoration, which was completed in the summer of 2011.